ostrya/PresencePublisher/docs/en/PRIVACY_POLICY.md

 In addition to these messages which are sent depending on your location, you can also choose to send direct location information such as your current Wi-Fi name and your GPS location.
-Note that this information is only collected to be sent in these MQTT messages.
-It is not otherwise processed, stored or passed on.
+This information is only collected to be sent in these MQTT messages.
+Apart from logging (see next paragraph), it is not otherwise processed, stored or passed on.

 For debugging purposes, Presence Publisher stores an internal log.
 This log includes:

 * your configured Bluetooth beacons and Wi-Fi network names
 * times when you are connected to a configured Wi-Fi network, together with its name
 * times when you are in range of a configured Bluetooth beacon, together with its name
+* messages which have been sent to your MQTT Broker.
+Please note: If you configured those values to be sent, the log will also contain the currently connected Wi-Fi name and the last known location.

 This log information can be viewed from within Presence Publisher, but is not accessible from the outside.
 Presence Publisher will keep logs for 7 days.
 It will automatically delete